DESIGNER OF THE MONTH - Carin Bryggman

 KUUKAUDEN SUUNNITTELIJA - Carin Bryggman

 Carin Bryggman (1913-1991) was a Finnish architect, furniture designer and representative of modern functionalism, who left a lasting mark on the history of Finnish architecture and promoted the position of women in a male-dominated field.
-His unique creations, such as the main building of the University of Turku, have inspired generations of architects and designers.
+Her unique creations, such as the main building of the University of Turku, have inspired generations of architects and designers.

 Photo: Turku Museum Center / Turku Description

 In honor of the 100th anniversary of the birth of Carin Bryggman (April 5, 1920–April 7, 1993), an exhibition presenting her life and design work was organized in Turku Castle.
 The exhibition was based on the Turku Museum Center's collections: Carin Bryggman's photographs and her interior designs and furniture drawings.
-At the exhibition, you could get to know Bryggman's versatile production and his unique vision of architecture and interior design.
+At the exhibition, you could get to know Bryggman's versatile production and her unique vision of architecture and interior design.

 Chairs and lamps designed by Bryggman in Turku Castle.